Cyberman-tM/beq_categorization_php_old/README.md

 beq_categories.txt

 (It's an XML file with TXT extension to prevent over-eager plugins to render it instead of simply copying it.)

+Since apostrophes are a problem in XML names, I had to encode the kingon word in the uhmal encoding.
+Sorry about that, but at least now it's easier to sort :-)